CCAMLR employs a variety of terms and expressions. Many of these are listed below to explain how they are generally applied in the work of CCAMLR1.

-Members have signed and either ratified, approved or accepted the CAMLR Convention.
+Members have signed and ratified, approved or accepted the CAMLR Convention.
 They are involved in scientific research and/or fishing subject to CCAMLR conservation measures.
 Only Members contribute to the CCAMLR budget and participate in decision-making.
-Members include the European Union.

 Catch Documentation Scheme (CDS)

 In accordance with Conservation Measure 10-05 CCAMLR has implemented a Catch Documentation Scheme (CDS) for Dissostichus spp.
 The CDS was developed to distinguish between legal and illegal product and tracks toothfish from the point of landing through the trade cycle.
-In combination with other conservation measures CDS has had a major impact on the legal trade of toothfish and reduced the scope for trade in illegally caught product.
+In combination with other conservation measures, the CDS has had a positive impact on the legal trade of toothfish and reduced the scope for trade in illegally caught product.

-The Contracting Parties of CCAMLR include Members and Acceding States.
+CCAMLR Contracting Parties includes both Members and Acceding States.

 Cooperating Non-Contracting Parties